-An action was commenced against LDC in September 2008 in the Ontario Superior Court of Justice under the Class Proceedings Act, 1992 (Ontario) seeking damages in the amount of \$30.0 million as compensation for damages allegedly suffered as a result of a fire and explosion in an underground vault at 2 Secord Avenue on July 20, 2008.
-The statement of claim has been served on LDC, a statement of defence and third party claim have been served by LDC and a third party defence and counterclaim against LDC seeking damages in the amount of \$51.0 million have been filed.
-A certification order has been issued.
-Affidavits of documents have been produced by LDC to the other parties and examinations for discovery have commenced and are continuing.
-A mediation took place on January 15, 2014 and the parties have agreed to settle the action of the class plaintiffs by the payment by LDC of the total amount of \$6.5 million, including all taxes and legal fees, subject to approval by the Ontario Superior Court of Justice.
-LDC will make a claim under its liability insurance which the Corporation believes will cover the settlement payment.
-A settlement approval hearing has been scheduled for May 26, 2014.
-If the settlement is approved by the court, the main actions commenced by the class plaintiffs will be dismissed without costs, however the claims, counterclaims and third party claims amongst the various defendants to the class action will continue.
-Given the preliminary status of the remaining unsettled actions, it is not possible to reasonably quantify the effect, if any, of this action on the financial performance of the Corporation.
+An action was commenced against LDC in September 2008 in the Ontario Superior Court of Justice under the Class Proceedings Act, 1992 (Ontario) which sought damages in the amount of \$30.0 million as compensation for damages allegedly suffered as a result of a fire and explosion in an underground vault at 2 Secord Avenue on July 20, 2008.
+On June 16, 2014, a settlement reached by the parties was approved by Order of the Ontario Superior Court of Justice pursuant to which LDC paid the amount of \$6.5 million, including all taxes and legal fees in settlement of the action of the class plaintiffs.
+LDC's liability insurance covered the settlement payment.

+On March 10, 2009, a third party claim was served by LDC related to the above action and on June 15, 2009, a third party defence and counterclaim against LDC seeking damages in the amount of \$51.0 million were served by the owner and manager of 2 Secord Avenue.
+Given the preliminary status of the unsettled actions, it is not possible to reasonably quantify the effect, if any, of this action on the financial performance of the Corporation.
 If damages were awarded, LDC would make a claim under its liability insurance which the Corporation believes would cover any damages which may become payable by LDC in connection with the action.

+June 30, 2014 [all tabular amounts in millions of Canadian dollars, unaudited]